-But, here are our challenges: I don’t know what you know about your product, your services and your audience.
-I don’t know about the resources you have on hand or even how much you have thought about where you want these photos to appear.
-Or, how much time, energy, resources, money, etc you want to invest to get the ultimate photo(s) that will tell your story about your company to your clients.
+How much time, energy, resources, money, etc you want to invest to get the ultimate photo(s) that will tell your story about your company to your clients.

-To go back to our cake analogy, I have a lot of recipes for photos that can be customized for a wide variety of stories (marketing messages), and audiences (your potential clients), at different investment levels (how much you are willing to invest in your marketing).
+Getting back to our cake analogy, I have a lot of recipes for photos that can be customized for a wide variety of stories (marketing messages), and audiences (your potential clients), at different investment levels (how much you are willing to invest in your marketing).